No Sweat (TV series): First series/Music: 1997

 The first series in 1997 was set in Brighton and centred on James Hurst's character, Jimmy Osman, who had just moved into the area with his kind, but overbearing mother, Beverley (played by Harriet Thorpe).
 Beverley was obsessed with entering competitions, once purchasing multiple cans of dog food despite not having a dog.
 After making friends with Greg Fuggle at the Peasbody school, and getting past the school bullies Janis (Gemma McCluskie) & Carly (Jessica Meyer), they decided to form a band as a way of getting girls and cash – fast.
 They initially try to persuade Giles Beamish & Miles Smith-Jones from rival school St Ethelburga's to join this band, and, though reluctant at first, they eventually joined and named themselves North & South.

-Midway through the first series, the debut single, "I'm a Man Not a Boy" was released, and reached #7 on the UK Singles Chart, ending that year as the 72nd biggest selling single with 102,300 copies sold.
-It fared even better in Malaysia, reaching #2.
+Midway through the first series, the debut single, "I'm a Man Not a Boy" was released, and reached No. 7 on the UK Singles Chart, ending that year as the 72nd biggest selling single with 102,300 copies sold.
+It fared even better in Malaysia, reaching No. 2.
 In August 1997, after the series ended, they released their second single, "Tarantino's New Star", which was anticipated to repeat the success of its predecessor.
-However, despite a lot of promotion, it only reached #18 and disappeared from the UK chart within weeks.
+However, despite a lot of promotion, it only reached No. 18 and disappeared from the UK chart within weeks.
 Despite this, they went on a sell out tour of the UK in October.
 The show's theme song, "No Sweat", was also released as a single, and was also used as the theme song for the European version of the PlayStation video game Tombi!.

-After the tour, third single "Breathing" was released in November, and again, well promoted, but it only scraped in at #27, leaving the charts faster than its predecessor.
+After the tour, third single "Breathing" was released in November, and again, well promoted, but it only scraped in at No. 27, leaving the charts faster than its predecessor.
 Things were not looking good for the band, despite a second series of No Sweat being filmed and an album out the following year.

 Series 2 and the end: 1998

 In April 1998, the second series started on the BBC, but was met with lower ratings than the first series.
 In this series, it centred on the band going on tour up and down the UK in a broken down camper van (that on the inside was more like an actual home), reverting to their actual names and being managed by Mickey (played by David Cardy) with Janice & Carly being the band's bodyguards.
-For their fourth single, a remix of the show's theme tune, entitled "No Sweat '98" was released, but again, it did not do well commercially, peaking at #29 and leaving the UK chart rapidly thereafter.
+For their fourth single, a remix of the show's theme tune, entitled "No Sweat '98" was released, but again, it did not do well commercially, peaking at No. 29 and leaving the UK chart rapidly thereafter.

 BMG Entertainment decided not to release their much delayed debut album, entitled Allsorts.
 Shortly after the second series of No Sweat ended, the band split up.